YashAnand1/PostgreSQL-Assignment-3-YashAnand/PostgreSQL-Assignment-3-YashAnand-version2.md

 2.2.2. "project_assignments" to associate employees with projects (assignment_id, project_id, employee_id, assignment_date).

-Under this sub-task, the ask was to create 2 tables, namely `projects` and `project_assignments` with the purpose of storing employee information and tracking their vacation requests, respectively.
-It should be noted that these tables were to be kept under the `Technical Schema`.
+As per the second sub-task, I needed to created 2 tables inside the `technical` schema and these were to be called `projects` and `project_assignments`.
+Here the second table, was to reference `projects` from this schema and also the `employees` table from the `hr` schema.

-Therefore, the SQL queries provided below were written inside the `keenable` database using the PSQL terminal for the creation of the following tables:
+Provided below is a demonstration of how both of these tables were created and how relationships were maintained between them.

 _________________
   <div align="center">